-Other smartphones may have this option under Backup and Reset option which in some cases is present under the tab of Additional Settings.
+Other smartphones may have this option under the Backup and Reset option which in some cases is present under the tab of Additional Settings.

 If you have a problem locating the right option for any handset, let us know in the comments below and we can help you out.

-I don’t think I need to repeat myself with the same backup your data song as this is the king of all reset options.
-If you are suffering from different issues caused by any new update or if there is a problem that is stopping you from booting up your smartphone, then it is time to hard reset Android smartphone via recovery mode.
+I don’t think I need to repeat myself with the same backup of your data song as this is the king of all reset options.
+If you are suffering from different issues caused by any new update or if there is a problem that is stopping you from booting up your smartphone, then it is time to hard reset your Android smartphone via recovery mode.